Guowen-xu/guowen-xu.github.io/_pages/cv.md

 Services
 ======
 Serve as a reviewer for:
+* IEEE Transactions on Information Forensics and Security
+* IEEE Transactions on Dependable and Secure Computing
- * IEEE Transactions on Systems, Man, Cybernetics: Systems
+* IEEE Transactions on Network and Service Management
 * IEEE Transactions on Intelligent Transportation Systems
- * IEEE Transactions on Automation Science and Engineering
+* IEEE Transactions on Knowledge and Data Engineering
+* IEEE Transactions on Vehicular Technology
+* IEEE Transactions on Services Computing
- * IEEE Robotics and Automation Magazine
+* IEEE Transactions on Mobile Computing
 * IEEE Transactions on Neural Networks and Learning Systems
- * IEEE Conference on Decision and Control (CDC)
- * IEEE International Conference on Robotics and Automation (ICRA)
- * IEEE International Conference on Automation Science and Engineering (CASE)

 Awards
 ======